Saiminator/Kyuukei/_chapters/dreymi-chapter1.md

 <br>
 **Red Eyes**<br>
-A vampire’s red eyes do not appear naturally.
-Every vampire must unlock them, and once active, they grant:
+A vampire’s red eyes do not normally appear naturally.
+Most vampire need to unlock them, and while active, they grant:

 Increased strength, speed, and reflexes
 Heightened vision and reaction time